xu-yuan1/openvino-docs/pages/documentation/model-optimization-guide/experimental-protecting-model.rst

 Usage
 ~~~~~

-RangeSupervision protection can be used the same way as :ref:`DefaultQuantization <doxid-pot_default_quantization_usage>` method.
+RangeSupervision protection can be used the same way as :ref:`DefaultQuantization <default_model_quantization>` method.

 Algorithm configuration
 -----------------------